 Local context: support notes for the Financial Resilience Index

 CIPFA has always emphasised the need for a local narrative to accompany the figures in the Resilience index.
-The table below shows our rationale for the indicators and is intended to support explanation and understanding of the index.
+The table shows our rationale for the indicators and is intended to support explanation and understanding of the index.

-The table below provides detail on the indicators and what they highlight in the context of the resilience index.
+The table provides detail on the indicators and what they highlight in the context of the resilience index.

 Indicator